Mapleton Hill, Newlands, Pine Brook Hills & Boulder's Best Neighborhoods

 This isn't just marketing copy—these factors translate directly into market behavior.
 Days on market for luxury Boulder properties average just 45-60 days compared to 90+ days for comparable luxury markets in Colorado Springs or Fort Collins.
 Multiple offers remain common for well-priced properties, even in a normalized post-2022 market.

-Mapleton Hill: Boulder's Most Historic Luxury Enclave
+Mapleton Hill: Boulder's Historic Crown Jewel

 When people envision the quintessential Boulder luxury neighborhood, they're likely picturing Mapleton Hill.
 This designated historic district of tree-canopied streets, stately Victorian homes, and wraparound porches represents Boulder's most established wealth and commands the highest per-square-foot prices in the city.